 Dr. Hlavacik joined the faculty at UNT in 2014 after completing his PhD at the Pennsylvania State University.
 His research examines the ethics and tactics of public argument with a concern for their effects on public policy, civic culture, and civic education.
-Dr. Hlavacik has published scholarship on the rhetoric of education policy, social movements, the presidency, and civic education.
+Dr. Hlavacik has published scholarship on the rhetoric of education reform, social movements, the presidency, and civic education.
 In the Department of Communication Studies, Dr. Hlavacik is a member of the rhetoric faculty, the graduate faculty, and he is the faculty advisor to the COMM Library.

 Mark Hlavacik, Assigning Blame: The Rhetoric of Education Reform (Cambridge, MA: Harvard Education Press, 2016).

 - Mark Hlavacik and Daniel G. Krutka, "Deliberation Can Wait: How Civic Litigation Makes Inquiry Critical," Theory & Research in Social Education 49 (2021): 418-448.

 - Mark Hlavacik and Jack Schneider, "The Echo of Reform Rhetoric: Arguments About National and Local School Failure in the News, 1984-2016," American Journal of Education 127 (2021): 627-655.